Kenny-Hui/HK_ATS/README.md

 ## Note
 **1.** Lines that does not start with semicolon (';'), square bracket ('[]') or if the line does not have an equality sign (=) will be ignored.
 **2.** This plugin is still work in progress, README and documentation can be changed without being notified
-**3.** Prebuilt binary will not be provided for now, contact LX86#2271 on discord if you need the compiled plugin
-**4.** This plugin is built on Visual Studio 2019 targetting .NET Framework 4.6.1
+**3.** This plugin is built on Visual Studio 2019 targetting .NET Framework 4.6.1.
+Please reference OpenBveApi
-**5.** While this plugin is made for HK Trains, you can still use it if you think the feature is applicable to your train
+**4.** While this plugin is made for HK Trains, you can still use it if you think the feature is applicable to your train